 The Simba topper is also designed to be easily rolled and stored away – or taken with you wherever you go.
 Two things: a double is, well, double-sized; and it's heavy.
 We'd both say that while it's easy to roll, you'd have to have a very large estate car and lots of storage space at home to keep this anywhere but on a bed.

 Picking a new pillow, too?
-See all our best pillow picks – the Simba pillow came out top of the list.
+See all our best pillow picks – the

 What do you get for your money?